Who Attends Short Programs?

 Cambridge, MA 02139

 Checks should be made payable to MIT and should be accompanied by a printed copy of the invoice(s).
-Please make sure the check also states course and participant name(s) and the last seven digits of the invoice number(s).
+Please make sure the check also states course and participant name(s) and the invoice number(s).
 Personal checks will not be accepted fewer than three weeks prior to the course start date.

 Payments by Visa, MasterCard, or American Express: